OptimalBits/redbird/README.md

 proxy.register("foobar.example.com", "http://172.17.42.6:8080/foobar");

 // You can also enable load balancing by registering the same hostname with different
 // target hosts.
-The requests will be evenly balanced using a Round Robin scheme. proxy.register("balance.me", "http://172.17.40.6:8080");
+The requests will be evenly balanced using a Round-Robin scheme. proxy.register("balance.me", "http://172.17.40.6:8080");
 proxy.register("balance.me", "http://172.17.41.6:8080");
 proxy.register("balance.me", "http://172.17.42.6:8080");